 Alright, so I’ve burned through 850 words, describing why I never use tippet rings for tag droppers.
 However, I love those tiny metal circles!
 And I use them all the time.
 In every leader, I incorporate at least one tippet ring.

 For fly lines without welded loops, I attach new leaders via a three turn clinch knot, at a tippet ring, eight inches from my fly line.

 And I include tippet rings on each end of my sighter.
 At these points, I like to swap out pre-rigged sections and make life easier.
-I might change to a two nymph rig and tie on a pre-tied dry-dropper section with just one knot.
+I might change to a two-nymph rig and tie on a pre-tied dry-dropper section with just one knot.
 Later, I may swap out everything from the sighter down, attaching a pre-rigged two-streamer setup, again, with one knot.

 That’s why tippet rings are so valuable to me.
 That’s how I use them.
 But for tag droppers?
 Meh.
 Not so much.
 The irony becomes apparent after some time on the water, when river situations force you to recognize that your attempts to save time and prevent tangles have done the opposite.

 Fish hard, friends.